-Taurine is an amino acid and is an essential amino acid for your cat.
+Taurine is an essential amino acid for your cat.
 Essential meaning your cat or kitten cannot create this amino acid from other sources and must have it included in their diet.

 Cats source taurine from raw meat, with muscle meats (including heart) having the highest levels.
 So the best way for them to intake taurine naturally is to include raw meats in their diet.
 I’ve highlighted raw because it’s important to know that heat actually destroys taurine dramatically.
 So if you’re including fresh meat in your cats diet but are choosing to cook it prior to feeding, it’s important to understand that you are lowering the taurine level in the meal by 50-100%!

 You can, of course choose to add taurine supplements to your cats diet if you wish to continue cooking the food (as they do kibble), however we recommend always checking where the taurine supplement is manufactured and doing some research as to if you’re comfortable feeding that or not.

 We strongly suggest trying your best to have them intake taurine in its natural state rather than adding synthetics to the diet, plus it’ll save you money!
 If you are feeding your cat or kitten Raw & Fresh raw cat food, you don't need to worry about this addition as it’s already included naturally.
 If you aren't, then we recommend reading our blog about why feeding cats a raw food diet is so important.

 There can be a slight decrease of taurine levels with the freezing and defrosting of raw meats, but this is only minimal.
 This is due to taurine being water soluble and a small amount of it potentially leaving the meat with the defrosted water once thawed.
 Pouring this water over the meal itself so the pet can still eat/drink it can lessen this also.
 A slow cat feeder mat or bowl is a good way to serve up food to your cat and encourage them to lick it all up.